Excision of Submandibular Gland

 - Recurrent submandibular gland infection/obstruction.

-An incision is made at least two finger-breadths below the mandible.
+An incision is made at least two finger-breadths below the mandible to avoid the marginal mandibular nerve (VII).
 The surgeon dissects through platysma directly to the submandibular gland capsule.
 The tissues are raised in this plane.
 The gland is dissected out and the duct is eventually divided.

 Length of procedure